USS Hampshire County: Korean War

 During the Korean War build-up LST-819 recommissioned at Astoria on 8 September 1950.
 Following training she departed San Diego three months later, arriving at Yokosuka on 17 January 1951.
 Two weeks later she steamed to Pusan where she embarked Army personnel for transport to Inchon, arriving there on 19 February.
 From February to June LST-819 carried troops and vehicles from Japan to Korean ports, then on 8 June departed for the United States.
 After six months at San Diego LST-819 returned for her second tour in the Far East, arriving at Yokosuka on 15 February 1952.
 She resumed cargo runs to the war zone and harbor entrance patrol until late October when she steamed back to the United States.

 After the Korean War LST-819 made another cruise to the Far East from August 1953 to June 1954 where she resumed her cargo operations under more peaceful conditions.
 She returned to San Diego on 17 July and operated along the West Coast until she decommissioned on 24 June 1955.
 While in reserve at San Diego LST-819 was renamed USS Hampshire County (LST-819) on 1 July 1955.

 LST-819 received four battle stars for Korean War service.

 Vietnam War

 Hampshire County was recommissioned at Tod Shipyard in San Padro, CA, in 1966, for service in the Vietnam War.
 By 9 September she had completed shakedown training and on 24 September left Del Mar, California for Da Nang, South Vietnam, arriving on 8 November.
 After debarking marines and cargo there, she returned to Guam, anchoring on 19 December.
 Hampshire County then participated in "Operation Market Time."
 After that she continued into 1967 in her important combat support missions.

+On one mission, returning to Guam from Viet Nam, the ship encountered a hurricane.
+The crew found a crack forming amidship, growing in size and threatening the ship's survival.
+The crew performed Damage Repair by welding I-beams and other iron to the deck to prevent the crack from widening, potentially allowing the ship to break in two.
+The ship continued to Guam after the encounter, going into drydock for repairs (first hand account of electrician's mate aboard in the storm).
+Rumors floated that had the repairs not been completed, the ship would have sunken with all hands.

 Hampshire County received the Combat Action Ribbon, Presidential Unit Citation, Navy Unit Commendation, RVN Gallantry Cross with Palm, RVN Civil Action Medal First Class with Palm, RVN Campaign Medal with 60's device, and the Vietnam Service Medal with 10 battle stars.
 The Hampshire County was awarded 10 battle stars during her Vietnam deployment.